Frequently Asked Questions About Filling Out the NEPP Application

 Q: Should applicants include vendor quotes in their application?

 A: Applicants must submit their proposals to the best of their ability.
+Supplemental documents are accepted, but not required.

 Q: Does the county maintain a listing of vendors used by past recipients?